Trails of Trempealeau

-But the music continues.
-May is a great time to explore the Upper Mississippi, so I've been in town for several of the annual Blues Bashes, where bands play to the accompaniment of tugboat horns and whistles from trains thundering by just yards away.
+May and early June are great times to explore the Upper Mississippi, so I've been in town for the Blues Bash and Reggae Fest, where bands play to the accompaniment of tugboat horns and whistles from trains thundering by just yards away.

 Musicians play on a picturesque little covered stage, flanked by pink peonies against a white picket fence.
 Fans listen in the shade of a big juniper and weeping willows, while children make sand castles on the volleyball court.